 Ethnomethodology seems to focus on what is accountable as a method.
 This method helps people determine the goals they want to reach by whatever method seems to be accountable enough.
 The reasoning of the methodology is individualized, which means that it is subjective to each person using to study the social order.
 The common sense of ethnomethodology is by a person’s common sense of reality and their social reality compared to other people’s social reality.
 Each person’s social reality differs from personal upbringing and knowledge, by which Garfinkel seems to advocate scholars to recognize how their interpretation is subjective by nature.

 The printed advertisement is for a pizza brand called Daiya, which the name Daiya sounds closer to the word dairy.
-According to babynamewizard.com, the name Daiya is also a Polish feminine name for “gift” or “present”.
+According to babynamewizard.com, the name Daiya is also a Polish feminine name for “gift” or “present”; the product Daiya is a ‘gift’ for the consumer.
 The ad is from a website called Adsoftheworld.com and published in July 2016 in the United States.
 I do not know if the ad exists elsewhere.
 The advertisement’s audience seems general, except its for those want dairy-free, like vegans and lactose-intolerant consumers.
 The message suggests that the taste of the pizza is exceptional good, by expressing humor.
 The socio-historical context of the text is that it is part of contemporary consumerism.
 Cultures differ from each other in advertisements by its signifiers.
 The ads may focus more on text rather than the image.
 Some ads may inform readers about the product by its advantages.
 Other ads may use aesthetic approaches to attract consumers.
 Ads can use humor or reflective storytelling to get consumers’ attention.
 It involves using a discourse with dominant ideas.
 Researchers can use a visual method as a communication tool as “border crossers” (Liebenberg 2009).
 We can deconstruct the semiotics by searching for its meanings, such as ironies or casual relations.
 The metaphors can serve as an analogy while metonymy as an association.
 The relevance of analyzing the ad is to understand what social groups are represented and hailed and their mythologies.
 Mythology involves associating a product with cultural meaning, as part of the strategy (Tolson 1996).
 The people representing in advertisements disclose cultural implications through gestures, traits, and fashion.
 The messages in advertisements reveal implicitly or explicitly cultural values or mythologies.